BershteynLab/MATUMAINI/README.md

     * [ ] Develop more detailed CMD model
         * [ ] Add CMD-related excess mortality
         * [ ] Add differentiation between treatment and non-treatment
+        * [ ] Add age and gender-related incidence modifiers
     * [ ] Add CMD transitions based on treatment
         * [ ] Add CMD transitions based on age-dependent incidence, remission, treatment
         * [ ] Add ARTMortality Table - differentiating efficacy of care
         * [ ] Alter Ingest form to include age-dependent incidence as a free parameter to calibrate to
         * [ ] Check: re-calibrate model, check that it still runs
+    * [ ] Integrate CMD into model - with full calibration to reproduce age-prevalence curves
 * [ ] Implement interactions between CMD and HIV
 * [ ] Re-calibrate full model with CMD